 That’s a quote straight from Win Bigly.

-Anyone who calls a prediction about the future, without any data, “rational” is delusional.
+Anyone who calls a prediction about the future, without any data, “rational” is not being rational.

 - Reality Distortion Field & Investment